apollographql/router/NEXT_CHANGELOG.md

 ### Docs: Add a disclaimer for users who set up health-checks and prometheus endpoints in a containers environment ([Issue #2079](https://github.com/apollographql/router/issues/2079))

 The health check and the prometheus endpoint listen to 127.0.0.1 by default.
-While this is a safe default, it prevents other pods from performing healthchecks and scrapping prometheus data.
+While this is a safe default, it prevents other pods from performing healthchecks and scraping prometheus data.
 This behavior and customization is now documented in the [health-checks](https://www.apollographql.com/docs/router/configuration/health-checks) and the [prometheus](https://www.apollographql.com/docs/router/configuration/metrics#using-prometheus) sections.

 By [@o0Ignition0o](https://github.com/o0Ignition0o) in https://github.com/apollographql/router/pull/2194